oasislabs/oasis-ethwasi-runtime/README.md

     target/contract/ekiden-key-manager.so
 ```

-To start the compute node for the hello world contract:
+To start the compute node for the EVM contract:
 ```bash
 $ ekiden-compute \
     --identity-file /tmp/evm.identity.pb \